Wednesday 12th October 2022

 George Andrew Midsomer Leggatt became a Justice of the Supreme Court in April 2020.

-He practised as a barrister from those chambers until 2012, specialising mainly in commercial cases.
+He practised as a barrister from Brick Court Chambers until 2012, specialising mainly in commercial cases.
 He was appointed a QC in 1997.
 He also sat as a Recorder on the Western Circuit for 10 years.

 From 2006-2008 he was Vice-Chair of the Bar Standards Board.
 He was appointed a High Court Judge in 2012, assigned to the Queen's Bench Division, and was promoted to the Court of Appeal in 2018.